s-r-e-e-r-a-j/IPAnalyzer/README.md

 - **API Requests:** Continuously fetch information using Tor by changing IP addresses for each request.
 - **Interactive Menu:** User-friendly interface to interact with the tool and easily gather IP-related information.
 - **Automated Dependency Installation:** Installs required dependencies automatically if they are not already present.
+   - **curl:** Used for making HTTP requests to the API for fetching IP information.
+   - **jq:** A lightweight and flexible command-line JSON processor.
+   - **Tor:** Used for routing requests through the Tor network to maintain anonymity and avoid rate limits.

 ## Installation
 To install and run IPAnalyzer, follow these steps: